Historical Organisation Assistance Grant Program Guidelines

 The Historical Organisation Assistance Grant Program provides funding for three years to contribute to the core operations of cultural heritage and historical organisations whose primary purpose is to ensure the conservation, access and promotion of locally significant cultural heritage items, collections, places and events.

-The Historical Organisation Assistance Grant Program provides triennial funding to Brisbane-based cultural heritage and historical organisations to:
+The Historical Organisation Assistance Grant Program provides triennial funding to Brisbane-based not for profit cultural heritage and historical organisations to build their heritage economy so that they can:

 - continue to operate and grow